nekrasov-d/digital-filters/README.md

 TDOD:
   1. Try other approximations (chebyshev, etc..)
-  2. Try to increase internal precision (see insights 3.)
+  2. <strike>Try to increase internal precision (see insights 3.)</strike>
+  Actually, I see it pointless, because we might increase input bitwidth right before filter and then decrease it after width rounding.
+It should have the same effect as the increasing of internal bitwidth, but without making RTL code more complex

 Particular implementations are:

 ##### Looped SOS IIR #####

 Status:
-  * Done
+  - [x] Done
-  * Verified in simulation with many different parameters (coverage % is unknown)
+  - [x] Verified in simulation with many different parameters (coverage % is unknown)
-  * Verified in hardware
+  - [x] Verified in hardware

 This architecture shares same memory among sections.
 Calculation results inside any section (z-1 and z-2 registers) are saved inside memory (not supposed to be big because